Your first six weeks

 - Plan - success at uni is all about being organised and keeping on top of things but it doesn't come naturally to everyone.
 StudyWISE is a great online resource designed to help you manage your studies.

-- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units in Arts, Business and Economics and Human Sciences.
+- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units.

 - Consider opportunities available during your degree - learning's important but it's also about the experiences you get at Macquarie.

 - Explore the campus - have you visited the Sport and Aquatic Centre, the Museums and the Learning Circle.

 Its normal to start feeling the pressure this week - assessments are due, readings are getting longer and you could be thinking about your options.

 - Remember, the census date is 21 March so you still have time to decide on whether you'd like to withdraw - contact Campus Wellbeing for advice and support or speak to an academic adviser in your faculty.

 - Learning Skills and the Numeracy Centre have great online resources and free drop-in services, where you can ask questions about your assignments.

 - The Library has fantastic information about researching your assignment, referencing and a range of facilities to make your studies easier.
 Remember, you can always stop in and speak to a Learning Adviser at the Info Desk from 12pm-2pm, Monday to Friday.

 - Don't forget to connect with your Macquarie University Mentor as they are there to help and can point you in the right direction if you're not sure where to go.
 You can drop in and see us at the Info Desk in the Library, 2pm-5pm, Monday to Friday.